Marktech2002/Poixel-backend-assessment/README.md

-This is Poixel Backend assessment built with Node.js and Expressand TypeScript :rocket:
+This is Poixel Backend assessment built with Node.js , Express and TypeScript :rocket: :rocket:

 #### API FEATURES
 - Authentication ( Regular ) User , Admin